 The last race is often a club team race made up of the fastest members from each club.
-Then at the end of the afternoon there is a prize giving - 1st, 2nd & 3rd for all the individual races, in age and gender categories, and then medals for all winning members 1st, 2nd, & 3rd, of the fun teams and the club teams.
+Then at the end of the afternoon there is a prize giving - 1st, 2nd & 3rd for all the individual races, in age and gender categories, and then medals for all members of the 1st, 2nd, & 3rd-placed fun teams and club teams.

 To book in LSERSA or Snowsports South races, go to skiresults.co.uk and create a membership via the tab at the top right, then select upcoming events.
 Once your membership is created you can book and pay for any race at any time up to the closing day, which is typically a few days before the actual race.
 Make sure you list Bowles as your club!

 It's easy to take part, and very flexible, and as each entry is individual there's generally less pressure than at a sports-club event.
 If you can't go last minute, you're listed as DNS (did not start); you don't get your race entry refunded, but you wont have let anyone else down, so it's really not an issue.